Xentrk/x3mRouting/README.md

 # x3mRouting ~ Selective Routing for Asuswrt-Merlin Firmware
 ## Introduction
 The features of **x3mRouting** include an alternative method to selectively route LAN Clients in the Asuswrt-Merlin firmware and two alternative methods for selectively routing traffic using IPSET lists.
+I used Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media traffic in devoloping the project.

+Amazon Prime, BBC, Hulu and Netflix block known VPN servers.
+If you want a VPN provider who can circumvent the VPN blocks, see my blog post [Why I use Torguard as my VPN Provider](https://x3mtek.com/why-i-use-torguard-as-my-vpn-provider) to learn more.

 ### x3mRouting LAN Client Method
 An altenative approve to easily assign LAN clients to a WAN or OpenVPN Client interface.